Cabbage & Cashew Crunch Salad (High-Protein)

 • 1 teaspoon minced or grated ginger

-• 1 small clove garlic minced or grated
+• 1 small clove garlic finely minced

-• water to adjust consistency
+• 1-3 tablespoons warm water as needed, to adjust consistency

 Instructions